 Ir.
 Harry Fekkers (1949) – former board advisor Maastricht University.

 Ir.
 Jean Pierre de Warrimont (1948) – a former physicist at DSM.
 Special interests: palaeolithic archaeology Euregion Meuse-Rhine; history Eugène Dubois.

-Ms. Sueli Brodin (1966) – United Nations University-MERIT and Maastricht University (Editor and Communications Officer); Special interests: communications and modern media, languages, history.
+Ms. Sueli Brodin (1966) – Communications advisor at EDLAB, Maastricht University; Special interests: communications and modern media, languages, history.

 Ir.
 Guy Dubois (1987) – works in the development of technology.
 He studied human and technology interaction at the University of Eindhoven

 Prof Dr Leon Claessens (L.P.A.M.) – Professor of Vertebrate Paleontology and Evolution, and Dean of the Maastricht Science Programme, a unique Liberal Arts and Sciences Programme with exceptional strength in the Natural Sciences.
 Claessens has more than 25 years of teaching experience at the university level, with specific expertise in education in the Liberal Arts and Sciences tradition.
 His research focuses on the paleobiology and evolution of vertebrates.

 Drs.
 Joep Orbons (1964) – After his education in Applied Physics and Archaeology, Joep Orbons worked at an archaeological research foundation of the University of Amsterdam.
 Presently he works for an archaeological research bureau.
 Joep conducts archaeological investigations, mainly in the Netherlands, but is also involved as a specialist in worldwide projects in the field of archaeology, mining historical research and forensic research.
 Joep is also chairman of the foundation that manages the prehistoric flint mine of Rijckholt.

 Our Financial annual reports are accessible online (in Dutch).